Gawen/life/Resume.md

 * Developed a self-learning software solution to control silently processor cooling fan.

 ### Association Departement Chief & Vice-President of 'Fresh' student council
-Saturday December 15 2007 to now
+Saturday December 15 2007 to Wednesday April 08 2009

 Organization and promotion of the huge associative ecosystem of my engineer school:
 * Networking event organization